 The Bigger Picture

-What’s Next?
+What Next?

-Barclays will likely be working overtime to address the FCA’s concerns, tightening its financial crime controls and ensuring compliance to avoid future penalties.
-Meanwhile, the FCA continues to ramp up its enforcement efforts.
-From seizing illegal crypto ATMs to cracking down on unauthorized “finfluencers”, the regulator is tackling financial crime on multiple fronts.
+Barclays will likely be working to address the FCA's concerns and tighten its financial crime controls.
+Meanwhile, the FCA continues to ramp up enforcement, from seizing illegal crypto ATMs to cracking down on unauthorised finfluencers.
+For consumers, it is a good time to stay vigilant and to check that any bank or financial firm you deal with is FCA-registered.

 Final Thoughts